Vault (organelle): Structure

 The vault structure is highly conserved across species.
 The vault is the largest ribonucleic particle in the cell cytoplasm, made up of two identical, symmetrical half-vaults.
 A small number of vaults are localised to the outer surface of the nuclear membrane, at or near the nuclear pore complexes, suggesting a gateway.
 The hollow interior of the vault is large enough to enclose a ribosome.
+The vault is three times larger than the ribosome yet contains only three proteins compared to the near hundred in a ribosome.

 The protein structure consists of an outer shell composed of 78 copies of the ~100 kDa major vault protein (MVP).
-Inside are two associated vault proteins, TEP1 and VPARP.
-TEP1, also known as the telomerase-associated protein 1, is 290 kDa and VPARP (also known as PARP4) is related to poly (ADP-ribose) polymerase (PARP) and is 193 kDa.
+Inside are two associated vault proteins, TEP1 and PARP4.
+TEP1, also known as the telomerase-associated protein 1, is 290 kDa and PARP4 is related to poly (ADP-ribose) polymerase (PARP) and is 193 kDa.
 Vaults from many multicellular eukaryotes also contain one or several small vault RNAs (vRNAs, also known as vtRNAs) of 86–141 bases within.
 Each major vault protein takes up around 70% of the mass, and has more than 800 amino acids.

 The MVP subunits are composed head-to-head, with the N-termini of each half-vault facing each other.
 From the N-terminal to the C-terminal, a MVP subunit folds into 9 repeat domains, 1 band7-like shoulder domain, 1 cap-helix domain, and 1 cap-ring domain, corresponding to the shape of the vault shell.
-VPARP binds to repeat domain #4.
+PARP4 binds to repeat domain #4.
 TEP1, itself a ring due to the WD40 repeat, binds to the cap domain, with one particular type of vRNA plugging the cap.

 Function

 Despite not being fully elucidated, vaults have been associated with the nuclear pore complexes and their octagonal shape appears to support this.
 Vaults have been implicated in a broad range of cellular functions including nuclear-cytoplasmic transport, mRNA localization, drug resistance, cell signaling, nuclear pore assembly, and innate immunity.
 They may serve as scaffolds for signal transduction proteins.
 Vaults are present in most normal tissues, and more so in secretory and excretory epithelial cells, and in bronchial and intestinal-lining cells.
 Vaults are over expressed in many multidrug resistant cancer cells.

-The three vault proteins (MVP, VPARP, and TEP1) have each been knocked out individually and in combination (VPARP and TEP1) in mice.
+The three vault proteins (MVP, PARP4, and TEP1) have each been knocked out individually and in combination (PARP4 and TEP1) in mice.
 All of the knockout mice are viable and no major phenotypic alterations have been observed.
 Dictyostelium encode three different MVPs, two of which have been knocked out singly and in combination.
 The only phenotype seen in the Dictyostelium double knockout was growth retardation under nutritional stress.
 If vaults are involved in essential cellular functions, it seems likely that redundant systems exist that can ameliorate their loss.